Introduce Cheetahs, but where will the big cats roam

 Supreme Court allows introduction of African Cheetahs in India

-Environmentalists also question if India has adequate and ideal habitat for cheetahs, one of the widest ranging of big cats, and known to travel across areas in excess of 1,000 sq km every year.
+Environmentalists also question if India has adequate habitat for cheetahs, one of the widest ranging of big cats, and known to travel across areas in excess of 1,000 sq km every year.

-India has lost about 90 to 95 per cent of its grasslands, 31 per cent in just a decade between 2005-15 - so where will the cheetah roam, if it were ever returned to the wild?
+Reportedly, India has lost about 90 to 95 per cent of its grasslands, 31 per cent in just a decade between 2005-15 - so where will the cheetah roam, if it were ever returned to the wild?